cosmo-sims/cosmICweb-music/README.md

   --help                  Show this message and exit.

 Commands:
-  get          Download ICs using a target UUID generated on cosmICweb publication  Download published ICs using the publication name
+  collection   Download shared ICs using the collection UUID get          Download ICs using a target UUID generated on cosmICweb publication  Download published ICs using the publication name
 ```